Liquorice Allsorts Cake (with Chocolate Fudge Frosting)

 Cake:

-- Pre-heat the oven to 180°C (230°F) and line or grease two 8 inch pans.
+- Pre-heat the oven to 180°C (350°F) and line or grease two 20cm (8") inch pans.

 - Add the wet ingredients to the dry and fold together.
 Add the chopped chocolate.

-- Finally, slowly add the coffee or hot water (it should be recently boiled) and stir until everything comes together.
-Don't overmix, there will still be a few lumps left in the batter (also note that the batter is supposed to be runny, so don't panic!).
+- Don't over mix, there will still be a few lumps left in the batter (also note that the batter is supposed to be runny, so don't panic).

-- Divide between the two prepared pans as equally as you can and then bake side by side for around 30-35 minutes.
-The cakes are ready when they bounce back when gently pushed on the top, and an inserted skewer comes out clean.
+- The cakes are ready when they bounce back when gently pushed on the top, and an inserted skewer comes out clean.

 - Remove from the oven and leave the cakes in the pans for around 15 minutes before turning out onto a wire rack to cool completely before decorating.